Skip to content

 Data Security

 In the era of cloud computing, data security is paramount.
-Possessing comprehensive data protection capabilities enhances visibility and insights, automatically warns of security risks, thereby improving overall defense capabilities and ensuring data is available, secure, and compliant.
+Possessing comprehensive data protection capabilities can enhance visibility and insights, automatically warn of security risks, thereby improving overall defense capabilities and ensuring data availability, security, and compliance.

 When using Guance, its built-in tools perform risk assessment and processing on the received data.